 Prerequisite: One year of high school chemistry or a grade of "C" or better in SDEV 0133 or CHEM-1104.
-Must pass an exam on lab safety with a minimum grade of 80 percent.
 Must have ACT math subscore of 23 or higher or its equivalent.

 First semester of a two-semester sequence for science majors.
 A study of atomic theory, bonding, periodicity, thermochemistry, gas laws, and, in general, quantitative relationships in chemical and physical processes.
 Lecture - 4 hours; Laboratory - 3 hours.
 This course is normally offered every semester.